acids-ircam/creative_ml/README.md

 Starting from the Spring 2025 (Tokyo) session, all the assignments and grading will be performed thanks to [GitHub classroom](https://classroom.github.com/).
 Since it is a new system, some features might be still in development, but this should provide auto-grading and immediate feedback to enhance your learning experience.
 Please report any potential improvements to make on the Discord.

+Refer to the [evaluation section](#evaluation) at the end of the lessons details for more information.

 <details>
   <summary>Table of Contents</summary>